zkxxdiv/eiffel-operations-extension/eiffel-vocabulary/EiffelServiceAllocatedEvent.md

 ### data.uri
 __Type:__ String
 __Required:__ No
-__Description:__ A URI where further information can be obtained, if applicable.
+__Description:__ A URI where further information can be obtained about the allocation, if applicable.

 ## Links